Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Probiotics are the living bacteria themselves.
 You will often find probiotics in fermented foods like yogurt and certain soy based foods.

-You can get prebiotics by eating common foods such as bananas, garlic, asparagus, soybeans, artichokes, and whole wheat products.
-(6)
+According to Academy of Nutrition and Dietetics’ Eat Right, you can get prebiotics by eating common foods such as bananas, garlic, asparagus, soybeans, artichokes, and whole wheat products.

 Summary: Probiotics are bacteria that promote a healthy, well-balanced digestive tract.
 Prebiotics are the “food” that allows probiotics to thrive and keep your digestive tract healthy.